For those unfamiliar with Field Lacrosse it is different from box lacrosse in

 and the structure and rules of this age group have been developing over the

-the past the season ended in Mid December).
+last few seasons.
 Contact is limited at this age

 ONLINE REGISTRATION INSTRUCTIONS